xsy1999/PyArc/README.md

  ```
  users can obtain final results files under the work path they defined

 4. Users can find GaAs data as an example in test_files.
-The Transmatrix file are zipped.
+The Transmatrix file and wannier interpolated data file are zipped.

 ## Contributing
 To contribute, see the above section on installing [for development](#for-development).